sophiapoirier/destroyfx/README.md

 Extreme settings.
 Also includes a bonus "DESTROY" effect.
 Geometer is much more flexible and beautiful than this oldie.

+### fonttest/

+non-audio plugin for testing rendering of our custom fonts

 ### intercom/

 Adds noise to your sound based on its RMS volume; can also swap